 - 1080.
 Ensemble Performance I. Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Required. - 2080.
+Required for the B.F.A. degree in dance performance.
+Prerequisites: Departmental approval and administrative enrollment. - 2080.
 Ensemble Performance II.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Required.
-Prerequisite: DANC 1080. - 3080.
+Required for the B.F.A. degree in dance performance.
+Prerequisites: DANC 1080, departmental approval and administrative enrollment. - 3080.
 Ensemble Performance III.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Required.
-Prerequisite: DANC 2080. - 4080.
+Required for the B.F.A. degree in dance performance.
+Prerequisites: DANC 2080, departmental approval and administrative enrollment. - 4080.
 Ensemble Performance IV.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Required.
-Prerequisite: DANC 3080. - 4081.
+Required for the B.F.A. degree in dance performance.
+Prerequisites: DANC 3080, departmental approval and administrative enrollment. - 4081.
 Ensemble Performance V. Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Prerequisite: DANC 4080. - 4082.
+Prerequisites: DANC 4080, departmental approval and administrative enrollment. - 4082.
 Ensemble Performance VI.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Prerequisite: DANC 4081. - 4083.
+Prerequisites: DANC 4081, departmental approval and administrative enrollment

+- 4083.
 Ensemble Performance VII.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Prerequisite: DANC 4082.
+Prerequisites: DANC 4082, departmental approval and administrative enrollment. - 4084.

-4084.
 Ensemble Performance VIII.
 Rehearsal and public performance of existing repertory and/or original works.
 By audition.
-Departmental approval and administrative enrollment.
-Prerequisite: DANC 4083.
+Prerequisites: DANC 4083, departmental approval and administrative enrollment.